intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 RSWG wherever possible, without ceding its responsibility to provide appropriate review of RSWG proposals.

+The voting members of the RSAB are as follows:

 * The IETF chair or their delegate appointed by the IESG
 * The IAB chair or their delegate appointed by the IAB
 * The IRTF chair or their delegate appointed by the IRTF Chair
-* The Independent Submissions Editor {{RFC8730}} or their delegate
+* The Independent Submissions Editor (ISE) {{RFC8730}} or their delegate appointed by the ISE
 * The RFC Series Consulting Editor

 The appointing bodies shall determine their own processes for appointing delegates, such as provision for an open nominations period.
 If it becomes necessary to replace such a delegate for any reason, then for the sake of continuity the appointing body should name a new delegate to complete the former delegate's term.
+Appointing bodies should ensure that voting members are seated at all times and should fill any vacancies with all due speed, if necessary on a temporary basis.
+In the case that the IRTF chair or ISE is incapacitated or otherwise unable to appoint a delegate, this responsibility shall fall to the IAB as the appointing body for the IRTF chair and ISE respectively.

+The RSAB is considered quorate even if lacks one or more of its voting members.

 To ensure the smooth operation of the RFC Series, the RSAB shall include the IETF Executive Director as a non-voting member since